-In this article, we’ll expand on their suggestions and explain why sometimes it’s not enough to blindly follow Amazon’s recommended security best practices.
+In this article, we’ll expand on Amazon’s tips and suggestions and explain why sometimes it’s not enough to blindly follow their recommended security best practices.

 We’ve been in this situation, and we know there are plenty of resources available on security best practices.
 However, they usually always cover the same points, and they are usually focused on the initial steps of protecting cloud infrastructure.

-Among other things, they tell us to set up the simple things, like IAM users and roles and MFA; they warn you about the need for strong passwords and encrypting them (with KMS, for instance).
 These pieces of advice work and are useful at first.
-But they don’t tend to scale easily, and they definitely don’t provide us with full, robust security.
+But they don’t tend to scale easily, and they definitely don’t provide us with a full robust cloud security strategy.
 If you want that, you need to go further.

 Crowdstrike Cloud Security on AWS